Best Approximate Quantum Compiling Problems: Gradient descent

 $E_1$ corresponds to no hardware constraints, $E_2$ corresponds to the star topology, and $E_3$ corresponds to the line topology.
 Corresponding to these, we consider the structures $\sequ_{E_1}$, $\sequ_{E_2}$, $\sequ_{E_3}$, and $\spin$.
 Note that $\spin$ corresponds to $E_3$, but $\sequ_{E_3}\neq\spin$ except when $n\leq 3$.

 \paragraph{Full connectivity results. } We ran the experiments for $n=3$ and $n=5$ qubits.
 In both cases, we sampled $100$ random unitary matrices for each structure for different values of $L$.
 We ran gradient descent for each sample and then computed the approximation error and its probabilities.
 These curves are given in Figure~\ref{fig.fullconn} and Figure \ref{fig.fullconn2}.
-As one can see, both $\sequ$ and $\spin$ are almost identical on how the error depends on the length $L$, thereby suggesting that the actual structure does not play a big difference.
-In addition, both structures reach zero error around their theoretical lower bound (which can be computed as $L=14$ for $n=3$, and $L=252$ for $n = 5$), supporting our Conjecture~\ref{conj:surj}.
+As one can see, both $\sequ$ and $\spin$ are almost identical on how the error depends on the length $L$, thereby suggesting that the actual structure does not \cmt{make} a big difference.
+In addition, both structures reach zero error around their theoretical lower bound (which can be computed as $L=14$ for $n=3$, and $L=252$ for $n = 5$), supporting our Conjecture~\ref{conj:surj}. \cmt{Figure \ref{fig.fullconn2} gives probabilistic statements: the $x$-axis represents a desired maximum approximation error (bound), while the $y$-axis reports the probability that starting from a random guess for a random unitary, we obtain an error larger than the desired bound.
+Note that this corresponds to one minus the CDF of the approximation error.
+Each $L$ considered has a curve in Figure~\ref{fig.fullconn2}, representing the distribution of the approximation error, while in Figure~\ref{fig.fullconn} it is compressed to a single point by taking either the mean or the maximum.}

 \paragraph{Limited connectivity results. }